 The spouse or immediate family member of a co-op shareholder can typically live in the co-op with the shareholder.
-Also, the shareholder may be able to transfer their shares to a spouse or immediate family member has the right to live in the co-op with the shareholder.
-The shareholder may also have the ability to transfer their shares to these family members.
-However, the language of the proprietary lease has been construed by the courts very literally in that only the “Lessee and Lessee’s spouse, their children, stepchildren, grandchildren, parents, stepparents, grandparents, brothers and sisters” can live in the unit as opposed to the lessee or shareholder’s relatives on their own.
-Interpretation of the proprietary lease could depend on which New York borough you live in.
-In Brooklyn, Queens and Staten Island, there have been instances where the courts construe the word “and” to mean “or”, which then permits children to live in the unit without the shareholder.
+Also, the shareholder may be able to transfer their shares to a spouse or immediate family member, to give them the right to live in the co-op.
+When these scenarios are in dispute, the courts have looked to the proprietary lease, consistently construing its language very literally in that the “Lessee and Lessee’s spouse, their children, stepchildren, grandchildren, parents, stepparents, grandparents, brothers and sisters” can live in the unit, but have excluded the lessee or shareholder’s relatives on their own.
+Interpretation of the proprietary lease can depend on the location of the co-op in New York’s boroughs.
+For instance, in Brooklyn, Queens and Staten Island, courts have construed the word “and” to mean “or,” which then permits children to live in the unit without the shareholder.

 The Co-Op Board May Not Approve the Request

 Before allowing an adult child to live in the co-op unit, the shareholder must obtain the board’s approval, otherwise a shareholder runs the risk of the board construing the arrangement as a sublet and imposing a sublet surcharge.
 Co-ops, unlike rentals, have strict regulations and a tedious interview process of their residents.
 As such, boards are careful as to whom they select as potential shareholders and look for those who will have a long-term interest in the building and will be able to pay bills and maintenance fees.
 During the vetting process, the board examines the individual’s financial history, business and personal references, and tax returns.
 The same scrutiny of a young adult, who may have graduated from college, will review financial and tax return history, making them an unlikely candidate.

 Can a Child be Added to the Proprietary Lease?